FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 The notion of *enterprise application* is introduced.
 Based on this the need for *loose coupling* is derived and its realization via *reliable messaging* sketched. *Message-oriented middleware* (MOM)and a sample *MOM architecture* is discussed in detail, and *JMS* as a supporting standard API is presented.
 Next, *basic integration styles* are outlined and a survey of the *enterprise integration pattern* language is given.
 This language is then discussed in depth: *messaging*, messaging *endpoints*, message *channels*, message *construction*, message *routing*, message *transformation*, message *management*.
 The concept of a *message bus* is sketched.

+### <a name="SoC"></a> Service Computing

+The Web is presented as a *platfrom for applications*, and related trends like the Semantic Web, Cloud Computing, or Autonomic Computing are overviewed.
+The notion of a *service* and *service computing* is introduced.
+Some Web-based user interface technologies are briefly sketched. *HTTP* is discussed in detail.
+Based on that, *REST* is introduced and a design method for REST-based interfaces is presented.
+An overview on e-*mail* related protocols is given. *SOAP*, *WSDL* and *Policy* are introduced extensively, service *discovery* is touched. *Axis* is briefly sketched. *Agreement protocols* and *coordination* are discussed in depth.
+Finally, the overall architecture of a *service bus* is portrayed, ongoing discussions like *microservices*, *big vs small Web Services* are commented on.